Last Update: 5/17/20

 How Does An Injury Victim Overcome A Slip and Fall Summary Judgment Motion?

 The accident victim can survive a summary judgment motion by gathering evidence, written and otherwise.
 Two key ways of winning a summary judgment hearing include providing the following to the Judge:

 1. Witness Testimony; Affidavits.

 In most cases, there is a witness when there is a slip and fall.
-They can provide a statement (written or oral) of what happened when the victim fell, including describing how long the water sat on the floor, or how the business owner had to know the wet napkins were there outside the restroom door, in order to prove the business’ notice of the dangerous condition.
+He, she or they can provide a statement (written or oral) of what happened when the victim fell, including describing how long the water sat on the floor, or how the business owner had to know the wet napkins were there outside the restroom door, in order to prove the business had notice of the dangerous condition.
 They can provide video evidence too (these days, everyone has a camera on their phone).

 Witness testimony, a lot of times, is provided by affidavit, where the witness signs a written statement before a notary public setting forth what they observed and what they know about the accident.
 That document, sworn to under penalties of perjury, is filed in the court record.

 2. Documentary Evidence.

 Documents like medical records as well as the defendant’s business records (floor cleaning and maintenance records and aisle check schedule and log) may be used to fight the defense’s summary judgment motion.
 Some of these documents must be authenticated as accurate business records, and proved up by affidavits that they are true and correct.
 These affidavits, usually with the business records attached to them, are also filed in the court record.